For business & individuals

 Carrying an ATO balance?

-This article is general information only and reflects rules current at the time of writing (June 2026).
+This article is general information only and reflects rules checked on 15 July 2026.
 It is not personal tax, financial or legal advice, and tax thresholds and rates change.
-Please speak with us about your own situation before acting — call (07) 4093 8222 or book a consultation.
+Please speak with us about your own situation before acting.
+Call (07) 4093 8222 or start an enquiry.